 Net excess generation

 Net metering is achieved using a single, bi-directional meter that can measure and record the flow of electricity in both directions at the same rate.
-Net excess generation (NEG) is carried forward and credited to the customer's next bill at the full retail rate.
+Net excess generation (NEG) is carried forward and credited to the customer's next bill at the full retail kilowatt-hour rate, which include generation, transmission, and distribution charges.
 Customer-generators are compensated for remaining NEG at the utility's "price-to-compare" at the end of the year.
 The price-to-compare includes the generation and transmission components -- but not the distribution component -- of a utility's retail rate.
 In order to reconcile net metering with Pennsylvania's broader renewable energy goals, the "year" referenced above is defined to coincide with the compliance year (June 1 - May 31) used for Pennsylvania's Alternative Energy Portfolio Standard (AEPS).

 The utility must provide this meter if a customer’s existing meter does not meet these requirements.
 If a customer agrees, a dual-meter arrangement may be substituted for the bi-directional meter.
 Utilities must provide net metering at nondiscriminatory rates identical with respect to rate structure, retail rate components, and any monthly charges to the rates charged to non-net-metered customers.
-Utilities may not charge net-metered customers any fees or other charges that do not apply to non-net-metered customers.
+Utilities may not charge net-metered customers any fees or other charges that do not apply to non-net-metered customers, except that are specifically authorized by the PUC.
 Furthermore, utilities may not require customers to install any additional equipment or carry liability insurance.